 As National Review reports, Hugh Jass patrons can partake of "Charlotte's Rack," a plate of ribs named after Lundergan's wife, or "Abby's Hugh Jass," a burger named after his daughter, Abigail.
 Less adventurous customers can order "The Tiny Tush," another burger billed as "6 ounces of juicy deliciousness."

-However, one doesn’t go to Hugh Jass for the delicious food, as some of the review on Yelp! make clear:
+However, one doesn't go to Hugh Jass for the delicious food, as some of the reviews on Yelp! make clear:

 No, one goes to Hugh Jass for the brotastic atmosphere.